kaeedo/Scrutiny/README.md

                   ComprehensiveStates = true
                   ScrutinyResultFilePath = currentDirectory.Parent.Parent.Parent.FullName + "/myResult.html" }

+        // Start tests.
+In this case we're using CanopyUI, but can be any test runner e.g. XUnit or Expecto
         // Start CanopyUI tests
         "Scrutiny" &&& fun _ ->
             printfn "opening url"